ChrisDuffley/stationPlaylist/addonuserguide.md

 Additional SPL Controller commands include:

-* R: Announce remaining time for the currently playing track in seconds.
+* R: Announce remaining time for the currently playing track (regular track/voice track/cart) in seconds.
 * Shift+R: announce number of tracks in the library or library scan progress (if this is happening) along with number of items scanned.)
 * E: Announce connection status for active encoders if any.
 * I: Announce listener count.